PHARMACEUTICALS

 • osteoporosis (by ovariectomy, immobilization, GC-induced)

-• osteoarthritis (by ACL transaction, MIA injection)
+• osteoarthritis (by ACL transaction, MIA injection, DMM)

 • rheumatoid arthritis (by collagen injection)